corocoto/corocoto/README.md

 Hi!
 I'm Artem👋

-Front-end Engineer with 5+ years of experience in commercial software development.
+Senior Front-end Engineer with 6+ years of experience in commercial software development.
 Skilled in managing the full development cycle, including gathering requirements and conducting thorough testing.
 Able to mentor and guide other team members.

 *   ✉️  You can contact me at [corocoto.art@gmail.com](mailto:corocoto.art@gmail.com)